DavidT3/XGA/docs/source/install.rst

 Here the '-ovolname' argument controls the name of the directory on your local machine.

-To unmount use the command:
+To unmount use the command

 .. code-block::
     umount -f /localpath